A guide to understanding omnichannel retail

 Fast forward 30 years.
 We now have better security, better connectivity, and advanced data analytics processing tools that can gather and analyze data from multiple sources quickly.

 But customers have caught on as well.
 They compare prices, reviews, and features across different sites or apps to find the best deal.
-A recent survey found that 87% of shoppers use their smartphone to do research while in store.2 And although we enjoy the convenience of online shopping, as recently as 2023 less than 16% of U.S. retail sales happened online—proving the in-store experience to be just as critical to your omnichannel retail strategy.3
+A recent survey found that 87% of shoppers use their smartphones to do research while in store.2

 Why is omnichannel retail so important to retailers and customers?

-Even though it seems like omnichannel retail strategies are all about pleasing the consumer, retailers who invest in omnichannel retail strategies typically benefit from higher sales and greater customer retention than those that don’t.4 That’s because a happy, satisfied customer is more likely to buy again, even more so if you make it easy and rewarding.
-Loyalty programs give retailers detailed insight into the customer habits they can use in future campaigns, as well as offer deals and discounts to keep customers coming back.
-Starbucks Rewards members earn points towards future purchases every time they order and can keep track of their points using the Starbucks app.
-They can also order ahead to skip the line and conveniently reload gift card balances instantly with the app, website, in store, or over the phone.
+Even though it seems like omnichannel retail strategies are all about pleasing the consumer, retailers who invest in omnichannel retail strategies typically benefit from higher sales and greater customer retention than those that don’t.4 That’s because a happy, satisfied customer is more likely to buy again, even more so if you make the shopping experience easy and rewarding.

 Omnichannel retail trends

 As retailers, we love it when customers reward the experience we give them by buying from us.
-But all customers are not created equal, which is why personalizing customer experiences is so critical.
+But not all customers are created equal, which is why personalizing customer experiences is so critical.

 Enhancing experiences with next-gen tools

 We’ve talked about how the line between physical and digital interactions has blurred to form a single, connected experience.
+To better optimize these experiences, technology is helping retailers solve customer issues more quickly with Generative AI-powered chatbots, natural language processing, and customer service voice assistants.

-To better optimize these experiences, technology is helping retailers solve customer issues more quickly with Gen AI-powered chatbots, natural language processing, and customer service voice assistants.
-Augmented reality (AR) smart mirrors let customer try on clothes virtually in the same way AR-enabled apps let customers preview furniture in their home, as Wayfair has done.
+Augmented reality (AR) smart mirrors let customers try on clothes virtually in the same way AR-enabled apps let customers preview furniture in their home.
 And ML technology furthers data intelligence by analyzing data to predict customer behavior faster than rules-based data analytics platforms can do alone.
+With this, more businesses are employing smart technology or using AI to help drive business success.

-As retailers seeks new ways to manage inventory, Internet of Things (IoT) smart shelves create seamless connections between online and physical stores, so customers know where to get the items they need, and retailers know when to re-stock.
-But the possibilities don’t end there.
-IoT services and solutions enable businesses to keep track of customer and retail assets like packages and fleet vehicles, streamline deliveries and make operations more efficient.
+As retailers seek new ways to manage inventory, Internet of Things (IoT) smart shelves create seamless connections between online and physical stores.
+With this use of IoT in retail, customers know where to get the items they need, and retailers know when to restock.

 In-store app experiences and store as media

-Retailers are also changing store layouts to reflect how customers use their stores, such as putting buy online, pick up in-store (BOPIS) areas in the back.
+Retailers are changing store layouts to reflect how customers use their stores, such as putting buy online, pick up in-store (BOPIS) areas in the back.
 This enables retailers to add sight, sound, and interactive displays strategically along this route.
-Cameras and motion tracking IoT devices measure customer engagement, logging whether a customer stopped, turned their head, and how long they watched.
-This data can then be combined with other sources like in-store revenue to track its effectiveness.

 How to optimize your omnichannel retail strategy